langchain-ai/langchain/docs/docs_skeleton/docs/community.md

     - **First time contributor?** [Try on of these PRs with the “good first issue” tag](https://github.com/langchain-ai/langchain/contribute).
 - **Become an expert:** our experts help the community by answering product questions in Discord.
 If that’s a role you’d like to play, we’d be so grateful!
 (And we have some special experts-only goodies/perks we can tell you more about).
 Send us an email to introduce yourself at hello@langchain.dev and we’ll take it from there!
 - **Integrate with LangChain:** if your product integrates with LangChain–or aspires to–we want to help make sure the experience is as smooth as possible for you and end users.
 Send us an email at hello@langchain.dev and tell us what you’re working on.
     - **Become an Integration Maintainer:** Partner with our team to ensure your integration stays up to date and talk directly with users (and answer their inquiries) in our Discord.
-Introduce yourself via hello@langchain.dev if you’d like to explore this role.
+Introduce yourself at hello@langchain.dev if you’d like to explore this role.

 # 🌍 Meetups, Events, and Hackathons